manodeep/Corrfunc/README.md

 	 LICENSE: MIT
 */

-This repo contains a set of codes to measure the following three correlation measures in a cosmological box.
+This repo contains a set of codes to measure the following three OpenMP parallelized correlation measures in a cosmological box.
 Also, contains the associated paper to be published in Astronomy & Computing Journal (hopefully).

 1. Measures auto/cross-correlations between two boxes.